mvysny/karibu-dsl/karibu-dsl/README.md

 > Note: obtain the newest version from the latest tag name above

-Maven: since Karibu-DSL is in Maven-Central, it's very simple, just add it as a dependency:
+Maven: Karibu-DSL is in Maven-Central, just add Karibu-DSL to your project as a dependency:

 ```xml
 <project>